PrefectHQ/prefect/docs/tutorial/first-steps.md

 Notice the log messages surrounding the expected output, "What is your favorite number?".
 Finally, the value returned by the function is printed.

-By adding the `@flow` decorator to a function, function calls will create a _flow run_ &mdash; the Prefect orchestration engine manages flow and task state, including inspecting their progress, regardless of where your flow code runs.
+By adding the `@flow` decorator to a function, function calls will create a _flow run_ &mdash; the Prefect orchestration engine manages flow and task state regardless of where your flow code runs.

-In this case, the state of `my_favorite_function()` is "Completed", with no further message details.
-This reflects the logged message we saw earlier, `Flow run 'olive-poodle' - Finished in state Completed()`.

 ## Run flows with parameters